7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/week04_predicting_words/README.md

 * input context to the big hidden layer is the same for each candidate word.

-Bengio's model was slightly worse at predicting the next word than Trigram, but if you combined it with Trigram, it was better than Trigram.
+Bengio's model is _slightly worse_ at predicting the next word than Trigram, but if you combined it with Trigram, it is better than Trigram.

 #### Question